 The board is aware of the professional commitments of any candidate for the position of chairman when this election takes place after the AGM.
-Should the need arise, the board will appoint a lead independent to act instead of the chair in his absence or where there is a conflict in respect of a decision.
+The board has appointed John Bester as lead independent director to act instead of the chair in his absence or where there is a conflict in respect of a decision.
 The nominations committee ensures there is a succession plan in place for the chairman of the board.